The 5 Biggest Alignment Challenges Facing Marketing & Sales Teams

 The answer is…a lot.

-To generalize, there are two areas where this handoff can go away.
+To generalize, there are two areas where this handoff can go wrong.

 The first is the qualifying criteria or the agreement around when the right time is to hand the lead off to sales.
 Think about it: what are your marketing-qualified lead (MQL) and SQL criteria?
-What are you using to ensure that these criteria are met for handoffs day-to-day?
+What are you using to ensure these criteria are met in day-to-day handoffs?
 How nuanced are the qualifications?

 If your sales and marketing team may have different answers to these questions, the result can be handoff nightmares.

 The second problem area involves the mechanism for your handoffs.
-Are your marketing leads rotated automatically once qualified, or do they already have an owner before they get to that stage?
-Do you assign your sales rep a task, send them a push notification, send them an email, notify them in Slack, or use some combination of these options?
+Are your marketing leads automatically rotated once qualified, or do they already have an owner before they reach that stage?
+Do you assign your sales rep a task, send them a push notification, email them, notify them in Slack, or use a combination of these options?

-Tools like Marketing Hub and Sales Hub are great at facilitating this process, but they only work insofar as it has been defined.
+Tools like Marketing Hub and Sales Hub are great at facilitating this process, but they only work to the extent it has been defined.
 To be successful, the marketing-to-sales handoff must be thought through and agreed upon by both teams—a task made much more difficult if your teams are not operating in the same systems.

 The Solution to Difficult Marketing to Sales Handoffs

-To address a less-than-perfect handoff from marketing to sales, meet your marketing operations and sales operations teams to agree on the complete parameters of your lifecycle stages.
+To address a less-than-perfect handoff between marketing and sales, meet with your marketing and sales operations teams to agree on the complete parameters for your lifecycle stages.

 Handoffs can change from team to team, ICP tier to ICP tier, and product to product.